gautham39/smartconfig_mqtt_esp32/README.md

 - FreeRTOS for multitasking

 ###Usage
-This project demonstrates how to establish MQTT communication with an ESP32 and control an LED through MQTT messages.
+This project demonstrates how to establish MQTT communication with an ESP32 and control an LED through MQTT messages and also fota update the esp32 using json command.
 Here's how to use it:

 Connect the ESP32 to your computer for programming and monitoring.
 After flashing, the ESP32 will initialize Wi-Fi and  connect to wifi with ESP-TOUCH APP  by entering